 - Zamioculcas zamiifolia ‘raven’

-The raven Zamioculcas zamiifolia has all the standard features of an emerald palm or Zuzu plant, except the leaves become a darker and darker shade of green as the plant ages.
-The dark green color has a black appearance, lending to its raven moniker.
+The raven Zamioculcas zamiifolia has all the standard features of an emerald palm or Zuzu plant, except the leaves become a darker and darker green as the plant ages.
+The dark green color is black, lending to its raven moniker.

 - Zamioculcas zamiifolia ‘zamicro’